If you have health concerns outside the normal opening hours of your GP surgery, appropriate NHS help is available from a number of places:

 Dental Access Centres

 Patients with an urgent dental problem and without a regular dentist can obtain advice and, where necessary, an emergency appointment by contacting the Dental Advice Line on 0300 123 0981.
+Outside of the normal working hours and on Bank Holidays, advice can be obtained by calling NHS 111.

 Your GP Surgery